GRC 20/20 CyberGRX Solution Perspective

 What CyberGRX Does

-GRC 20/20 has evaluated the features and capabilities of the CyberGRX solution and finds that it delivers an agile, intuitive, and engaging solution for information security governance in third party management.
+GRC 20/20 has evaluated the features and capabilities of the CyberGRX solution and finds that it delivers an agile, intuitive, and engaging solution for information security governance in third-party cyber risk management.

-CyberGRX is an intuitive integrated service and platform that modernizes how organizations work and interact with third party management processes and share information with other organizations.
+CyberGRX is an intuitive, integrated service and platform that modernizes how organizations work and interact with third-party cyber risk management processes and share information with other organizations.

-It is used to collect, organize, link, report, and analyze third party information security data with increased control, transparency, and collaborative accountability between an organization and it’s third parties.
+It is used to collect, organize, link, report, and analyze third-party information security data with increased control, transparency, and collaborative accountability between an organization and it’s third parties.
 The intriguing point about CyberGRX is that it provides significant benefits to both sides of the relationship.
-The CyberGRX Global Risk Exchange and Risk Assessments-as-a-service approach makes the process of third party management more efficient, effective, and agile for the organization as well as the third party.
+The CyberGRX Global Risk Exchange (GRX) makes the process of third-party cyber risk management more efficient, effective, and agile for both the enterprise and third party.